ES-Nix/get-nix/README.md

 #### From apt-get, yes, it is possible, or should be

+> Note: it may be really older than what would be "the latest".
+> As of Ubuntu 22.04, the nix frozen by the Debian maintainers is
+> 2.6 while the latest as of today is 2.13.3.

 ```bash
 sudo apt-get -qq update \
 && sudo apt-get install -y nix-bin \